frvaillant/EntityToExcel/readme.md

 `php bin/console entity:excel Entity`
 Replace Entity by the name of the entity you want to export as excel file

+If you get an error like
+ `Attempted to load class "Spreadsheet" from namespace "PhpOffice\PhpSpreadsheet".
+    Did you forget a "use" statement for another namespace? `
+then run `composer require phpoffice/phpspreadsheet`

 The file is exported as `Entity.xlsx` in the public/xls directory

 # Excel file description